Diary of Ebenezer 'Edward' Barron, 1901 - Part 3

 plain & up mountain side

-beautiful lighting up the evening
+beautiful, lighting up the evening

 had the moon not been

-at full & a beautiful sight
+at full & a beautiful night

-it is [[?]] been even
+it would have been even

-Hand drawn diagram - see original document
+sketch - see original document

 Went to Burghersdorp Hosptl

-Sept 7th to Deelfontein
+Sept 7th To Deelfontein

 Sept 11th Left Hospital

-Oct 17th for Steynsburg
+Oct 17th for Steeynsburg

 arrived there Oct 18th

-Stayed in & [[?]] camp
+Stayed in Doctor’s camp

 until

-Mr Swan to send up ₤3 - to
+Mr Swan to Send up ₤300 - to

 Sgt Moore Steynsburg -